Lotteria: Indonesia

 The chain opened its first Indonesian franchise on 19 October 2011 at Lotte Mart Kelapa Gading, North Jakarta.
 As of 2015, the chain had 32 outlets in Greater Jakarta, Karawang and Bandung.
 All outlets in Indonesia were permanently closed on 29 June 2020.

 Cambodia

 The chain opened its first Cambodian franchise in June 2014 at Aeon Mall, followed by a second store in December 2014 at Soria Mall.

 All outlets of the chain in Cambodia were closed in 2024.

 Myanmar

-Myanmar's first Lotteria, in Junction Square in Yangon, with Engrish signage.
+A Lotteria branch located in Junction City, Yangon, known for their fried chicken and burgers.

 The first Lotteria restaurant in Myanmar was opened in Junction Square in Yangon in April 2013, with plans to open 24 more by 2016 from Yangon to Nay Pyi Taw.
 Along with the regular fare of chicken and burgers, Lotteria is offering dishes tailored to Myanmar consumers, such as chicken rice.

 Singapore

-Lotteria is slated to expand to Singapore by the second quarter of 2025.
+Lotteria enters Singapore on 11 February 2026 with the first outlet at Jewel Changi Airport.